Kumar-Jy/WinInstaller/README.md

 # WinInstaller
 © 2025–2026
 --
-## --WILL UPADTE THIS PAGE LATER--

 ### 📄 Description

-**WinInstaller** provides a flashable zip (Without PC) for installing Windows on supported ARM64 devices.
+**WinInstaller** provides a flashable zip which can be flashed directly through recovery for installing Windows on supported ARM64 devices.

 ---